A New Spin

 --The long answer:

-The following is not meant to introduce yet another theory for the demise
+This isn't the intention to introduce yet another theory for the demise

 of the dinosaurs.
 Rather, it explores the past basic physical